TA Training - Developmental, Coaching, Psychotherapy, Management

 Our training programmes cater for all skill levels, ranging from introductory TA courses (TA 101), through to advanced training, techniques and skills development for those who want to continue to develop others and themselves.

-We also provide the associated professional supervision required, to maximise your learning and meet the requirements of professional bodies (TA 202/TA 909), which can be used toward gaining additional qualifications.
+We also provide the associated professional supervision required, to maximise your learning and meet the requirements of professional bodies (TA202/TA303/TA909), which can be used toward gaining additional qualifications.

-Our qualified and friendly team of trainers, led by Professor Julie Hay, provide workshops in the UK and elsewhere, with a matching series of international webinars - we aim to make TA accessible as widely as possible.
+Our qualified and friendly team of trainers, led by Julie Hay, provide interactive international webinars - we aim to make TA accessible as widely as possible (and 'after covid' we will 'add back' some workshops around the world) .

-We'd love to talk to you about how we can help you start using Transactional Analysis to develop yourself, your career and your organisation
+We'd love to talk to you about how we can help you start using Transactional Analysis to develop yourself, your career and your organisation.Why not email Julie at [email protected] or book in for a free

-There are four fields of TA application and qualification recognised internationally: Psychotherapy (formerly Clinical), Educational, Counselling and Organisational.
+There are four fields of TA application and qualification recognised by ITAA and EATA: Psychotherapy (formerly Clinical), Educational, Counselling (which nowadays seems to include Coaching) and Organisational.
 There are also international qualifications as trainers and supervisors of the practitioners within those four fields.
 We feel that the three non-psychotherapy fields have much in common, so we have combined them and developed competencies that apply across all TA applications, whilst also corresponding to university learning outcomes requirements.
+We distinguish Coaching because there are a range of other qualifications for this.

 An interactive group training session using 'Zoom' online webinar software